How OEMs Win When Manufacturing Partners Invest in Training

 - Delayed and/or error-filled delivery to customers

 Conversely, establishing a demanding apprenticeship program improves the training of a manufacturer’s entire team.
-Apprenticeship programs like those at Logic PD are typically two-year programs that offer both extensive classroom education and on-site training.
+Apprenticeship programs like those at Compass Electronics Solutions are typically two-year programs that offer both extensive classroom education and on-site training.
 Instructors have the freedom to take their time and diligently train apprentices.

 Graduates of a program receive the certifications necessary to fill skilled positions like advanced soldering and machine operator.
 The training involves not only learning how to execute a difficult task, but understanding the entire process surrounding their responsibility, as well as the impact that the proper execution of their tasks has on both the completion of the product and the satisfaction of OEM customers.

 Problem 2: The “Snowball Effects” of Institutionalizing Bad Habits

 Bad training doesn’t end with the trainee.
 An incorrectly trained employee often ends up passing bad habits on to the next trainee, and the snowball of bad training and poor quality continues to grow.
 It’s understood that there are several skill-sets and specific talents required on a manufacturing floor – the skills required of a solderer vary significantly from those needed of a machine operator.

 But failing to ensure a worker’s competency in these very specific tasks can lead to defects in production that require rework before parts or completed products can be delivered to the OEM customer.
 Until employees are properly trained, this cycle of unskilled and uninformed production continues.